 - The average wait for a transplant is about 2 and a half years (but this varies significantly throughout the UK).

-- Every single day one kidney patient will die while waiting for a transplant.
+- Every single day, two kidney patients will die in need of a transplant.

 - Only 20% of those with kidney failure will be able to receive a transplant.

-Every single day one kidney patient will die while waiting for a transplant
+Every single day two kidney patients will die in need of a transplant

 Acute Kidney Injury (AKI)